comtihon/catcher/Readme.md

 [![PyPI](https://img.shields.io/pypi/v/catcher.svg)](https://pypi.python.org/pypi/catcher)
 [![PyPI](https://img.shields.io/pypi/pyversions/catcher.svg)](https://pypi.python.org/pypi/catcher)
 [![PyPI](https://img.shields.io/pypi/wheel/catcher.svg)](https://pypi.python.org/pypi/catcher)
+Support your team with a good catcher!
+_What is catcher?_
+Catcher is a tool for automated tests.
+_How it works?_
+Just like ansible for deployment.
+You create [inventories](doc/inventory.md) for environments, write test [scenarios](doc/tests.md) for business logic and call catcher.
+_Where it can be useful?_
+Catcher is useful for black box testing, integration testing.
+And it is extremely useful for microservices end-to-end testing!

+## Why catcher?
+* don't repeat test code.
+Write one test and call its steps from another.
+* apply [checks](doc/checks.md) to the steps results.
+* write test for development, change inventory and test stage/uat/prod after deploy.
+* test all your [microservices](doc/microservices.md) with ease.
+* automate your testing!

 ## Variables override
 1. Test's variables override inventory's variables.
 2. Variables from include don't go to main test file.